telerik/winforms-docs/scheduler/importing-and-exporting-appointments/export-to-icalendar.md

 {{endregion}}

 Another override of the __Export__ method allows writing the appointment data to a Stream.
-The following example demonstrates how easy it is to export the appointment data contained in a RadScheduler instance to a file:#_[C#]_
+The following example demonstrates how easy it is to export the appointment data contained in a RadScheduler instance to a file:

 {{source=..\SamplesCS\Scheduler\ImportExport\ImEx.cs region=iCalEFile}}
 {{source=..\SamplesVB\Scheduler\ImportExport\ImEx.vb region=iCalEFile}}